edgio-docs/edgio-docs/guides/caching.md

 After activating that new environment version, future deploys will re-use the existing edge cache.

-## Ensuring unique assets are permanently available
+## Ensuring versioned browser assets are permanently available

 In order to ensure that users who are actively browsing your site do not experience issues during a deployment, developers can configure certain client-side assets to be permanently available, even after a new version of the site has been deployed.
 For example,